LCAV/KrylovFRITools/README.md

-**Abstract** --- *We present proof of concept code -- MATLAB and Python -- for identification of the union of subspaces in FRI estimation problems when the number of measurements greatly exceeds the dimension of the model^[This scenario happens frequently in wireless communications, *eg.* OFDM channels estimation from pilots.].
+**Abstract** --- *We present proof of concept code -- MATLAB and Python -- for identification of the union of subspaces in FRI estimation problems when the number of measurements greatly exceeds the dimension of the model.
+This scenario happens frequently in wireless communications, *eg.* OFDM channels estimation from pilots.
 The key properties are a superlinear running-time and a linear memory consumption in term of the input size.*